 London's Overhyped Tourist Traps and Overrated Sites

-I'm back with another "tourist trap" post.
-This time, it's about tacky tourist traps to avoid at all costs in London England.
+Planning a trip to London?
+In this London travel guide, I give you the scoop on the tacky tourist traps to avoid at all costs.
 Sometimes, you have to gush over a lauded attraction.
 And sometimes you need to levy justified criticism, to give readers the real lowdown on a particular site.

 I like to avoid nightmarish throngs, and London is often overcrowded.
 Plus, the city is expensive, often frightfully so.
 You need to carefully assess whether overhyped London attractions are worth your time, money, and energy.
 Or whether you're zen enough to endure the wait to get into them.

 The problem isn't the destination -- London is historic, exciting, and ever-changing -- but where you're going.